-Aside from a city centre hotel or apartment in Pisa for your first few nights, I’d recommend staying on farms for the rest of this family holiday to Italy.
+Aside from a city centre hotel or apartment in Pisa for your first few nights, I’d recommend staying on farms for the rest of this Italy driving holiday.
 At an agriturismo (Italian farm stay) you can expect simple, good value rooms or self catering apartments along with excellent home-cooked food, a swimming pool and plenty of space for children to run around.
 There’s often a play area for little ones and that all important WiFi for teens.
 I have always found the hospitality to be exceptionally good at agriturismos and I love the idea of enjoying long al fresco evening meals while the children play outside with new friends.

 Is a family holiday to Italy complete without a trip to Pisa?
 Ensure you stay a night or two: visit the tower at dusk or dawn, when the crowds have thinned.
 The Piazza dei Miracoli is a magical place: although kids will be drawn to the tower, make time to wander through the cathedral and the baptistry which are both packed with incredible frescoes and sculptures.
 You can promise the children an extra large gelato if they agree to a quick art history lesson.

 If you’re travelling to Pisa with pre-schoolers, the Luminara di San Ranieri on the evening of 16th June is stunning; every window in the city is lit up by candles.
 The festival is an incredible display which takes Pisan residents most of the day to set up.

 But every evening in Pisa is lovely.
 Join locals for a wander along the River Arno, stop for an ice cream at Bottega del Gelato by the central bridge of Ponte di Mezzo, before heading down Corso Italia for some evening retail therapy (shops are open until 8pm).
 Visitors who claim to have had an underwhelming experience in Pisa have obviously not enjoyed an evening passeggiata through this lovely city.